joinself/academy/examples/mobile/android/01_connection/01_address/README.md

 ```bash
 ./gradlew :01_connection:01_address:installDebug
 ```
-2. Open Self Academy app in your phone
+2. Open `Self Academy` app and register a new account
 3. Need a server to connect, run this command on a terminal
 ```
 docker run --pull=always --rm -it ghcr.io/joinself/self-sdk-demo:java